CodeYourFuture/syllabus/docs/react/react-router/lesson.md

 };
 ```

 React-Router provides some default React components that you can use to enable routing in your application.
 First, notice the top level `<BrowserRouter>` component which wraps everything else.
-Each route is defined with the `<Route>` component which maps a path (defined with the `path` props) with a React component.
-In the simplest case, you can specify the React component to map to the path with the `component` props.
-However, it is assuming you don't need to pass any props to it.
-If you face a more complex scenarios or if you need to pass props to your React component, you can use the `render` props which takes a function and return exactly what you want to render on this path.
-Then, the `Link` component can be used to create links to navigate to different routes.
+Then, the `<Routes>` component which will choose one `<Route>` based on the current path.
+Each route is defined with the `<Route>` component which maps a path (defined with the `path` props) to a React component.
+You can pass an entire component including its properties to the `element={...}` prop.
+Finally, the `Link` component can be used to create links to navigate to different routes.

 > **Exercise A**
 > Open the `pokedex` React application.
 In this exercise, React-Router will be introduced.
 Instead of displaying all your components in the same page, we will use React-Router to define different pages in the `pokedex` application.